marjankolev94/movie-search-app/README.md

 Movie Search App is a PHP/Laravel application designed to search for movies from specific APIs by their title.

-All the API calls (Routes) except Login and Register.

 ## Features

 - **Search for Movie**: Input field for entering movie title to search for.